appwrite/appwrite/docs/tutorials/add-runtime.md

 echo 'Dart 2.12...'
 docker build -t dart-runtime:2.12 ./runtimes/dart-2.12
 ```
-Next open up the `/runtimes/build.sh` script and also add your runtime to it.
-This one is slightly different as this is the one that will be used for cross platform compiles and deploying it to docker hub.
+Next, open up the `/runtimes/build.sh` script and also add your runtime to it.
+This one is slightly different as this is the one that will be used for cross-platform compiles and deploying it to Docker hub.
 The following is an example also with dart version 2.12:
 ```
 echo  'Dart 2.12...'
 docker buildx build --platform linux/amd64,linux/arm64 -t dart-runtime:2.12 ./runtimes/dart-2.12/ --push